 How Long Do Permanent Partial Disability Payments Last?

 Your injury percentage rating, your income at the time of the injury, and which body part was injured help determine how long your workers’ comp PPD payments will last.
 For an injury rating of 50% or less, you can expect PPD benefits to payout for about 425 weeks or just over eight years.
 Any rating above 50% will have benefits for 520 weeks or 10 years.
-Remember that these percentages don’t affect PPD pensions, which are paid out for the rest of an injured worker’s life.
+Remember that these percentages don’t affect PPD awards, which are paid out for the rest of an injured worker’s life.

 How Do I Know If My L&I Settlement Is Fair?